 - If your character dies and no one can revive you (they’re all dead, or the Party Gauge is empty), it’s game over.

 As you can tell, it’s very complicated.
-I do wonder if it’s too complicated, and it’s worth exploring if less complexity would improve the game.
+Is it too complicated?
+It’s worth exploring if less complexity would improve the game.
+I have ideas on how I’d like it to be improved.

-For players to have strategy, they must have goals.
-In a given battle, players usually have one primary goal: reduce the enemies HP to zero before your party-lead character dies with no possibility for revival.
-I’ve broken this down into a list of subgoals players may form in their mind based on the abilities the game provides.
+For players to have a strategy, they must have goals.
+In a given battle, players usually have one primary goal: reduce the enemy’s HP to zero before your party-lead character dies with no possibility for revival.
+I’ve broken this down into a list of subgoals players may form in their minds based on the abilities the game provides.

 Goals in a typical mid-game boss battle: